 Distance Education is a priority at GRCC.
 The college offers flexible learning opportunities to meet students' needs through online and hybrid courses.
 These courses help to minimize the barriers of time and place.

-All courses offered online must follow the online course request process - which includes: Deans Council Sub-Committee approval for development; course review by the Online Course Review Committee; and ultimately Executive Director of DLIT approval for delivery (so the course can be added to the schedule by the Department and Associate Dean).
-In addition, a faculty member must be certified to teach online before selecting a class.
+All courses offered in distance modalities must follow the distance course request process.
+This process includes: Associate Dean and Department Chair approval for development; course review by the Online Course Review Committee; and ultimately Executive Director of TLDE approval for delivery (so the course can be added to the schedule by the Department and Associate Dean).
+In addition, a faculty member must be certified to teach online before developing a distance class.

-The links below provide access to the most up-to-date information available to the DLIT team regarding certified instructors, approved online courses and online courses currently in development at GRCC:
+The links below provide access to the most up-to-date information available to the TLDE team regarding certified instructors and approved online courses:

 Check out tips for making e-learning work: Boost your student's success with these tips for teaching online.